 Q. I need help with insurance forms.
 Where do I go?
 A. You can download insurance forms here.
 If you need additional assistance, please call us at 585-473-5950.

 Q. Does the Foot Performance Center accept insurance?
 A. Yes.
 However, you should first check with your insurance provider to see if your procedure or equipment is covered.
 You may contact us if you need assistance with your insurance forms and the approval process.

 Q. Do I need an appointment to visit your store?
-A. No, you can always visit our retail store during our business hours.
+A. No, you can always visit our retail store.
 However, if you want to meet with one of our Board Certified Pedorthists or Orthotists, we recommend you make an appointment by calling 585-473-5950.

 Monday-Thursday: 9 AM to 6 PM

 ABC: American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. This is the organization that certifies our Pedorthists and Orthotists.

 CO (Certified Orthotist): Orthotist who has passed the certification standards of The American Board of Certification in Orthotics, Prosthetics & Pedorthist, and maintains certification through mandatory continuing education program and adherence to the Canons of Ethical Conduct.

 C.Ped (Certified Pedorthist): Pedorthist who has passed the certification standards of The American Board of Certification in Orthotics, Prosthetics & Pedorthist, and maintains certification through mandatory continuing education program and adherence to the Canons of Ethical Conduct.

 Custom Fabricated Orthosis: Orthosis, which is individually made for a specific patient.
 Created using an impression generally by means of plaster or fiber cast, a digital image using computer-aided design-computer aided manufacture (CAD-CAM) systems software, or direct form to patient.

 Gait: One’s manner of walking.